Weight = Holding Value / Total Portfolio

 < 1500 = Low | 1500-2500 = Med | > 2500 = High

 The Herfindahl-Hirschman Index sums the squares of each holding's percentage weight.
-Lower values indicate better diversification.
+Lower values mean your money is less concentrated in any one holding — but concentration is not the same as diversification.
+True diversification depends on how holdings move together: measure that with the correlation and covariance calculators.
 An equally-weighted 10-holding portfolio scores 1,000.

 Conservative: 30% stocks, 50% bonds, 20% cash.
 Balanced: 60% stocks, 30% bonds, 10% alternatives.
 Aggressive: 80-90% stocks, 10-20% alternatives.
 Higher equity allocations offer greater long-term growth potential but with more short-term volatility.